gehara/BiSSM/README.md

 To try it out clone the repository to your computer and *source* BiSSM_script.R in your R console or open it in Rstudio and run.

-This example will run 10 simulations for two models: IBD and Island
+This example will run 100 simulations for two models: IBD and Island

-The example dataset that this is based on comes from 7 samples of the species *Piculus aurulentus* from the Atlantic Forest, Brazil.
+The example dataset that this is based on 7 samples of the species *Piculus aurulentus* from the Atlantic Forest, Brazil.

-IBD: In this model migrations are scaled by geographic distance and dispersal rate per generations.
+IBD: migrations (Nm) are scaled by geographic distance and dispersal rate per generations, which is sampled from a uniform prior.

-Island: In this model migrations are sampled from a prior.
+Island: migrations (Nm) are sampled from a uniform prior; dispersal = Nm/distance.

 The two necessary inputs are North.txt and N_pop_assignment.txt (exemples included) It is also necessary to specify other parameters, more information inside BiSSM_script.R